eikendev/eiken.dev/content/blog/recent-developments-in-control-flow-integrity/index.md

 So, CFI describes the goal of keeping the execution trace of a program within expected bounds.
 This prevents an attacker from manipulating the execution trace to their favor.

+{{< figure src="./controlflow-dark.svg" alt="Hijack of a Control Flow" caption="This figure depicts the typical flow-control during a hijack.
+Instead of jumping from the source address to the legit target, an attacker manipulates the the control-flow in a way that makes the program execute the target of their choice.
+A big thanks goes to [Christian](https://leopoldse.dev/) for creating this image." >}}

 Let me first introduce two components to describe how CFI works, namely
 - a **monitor** that is used to keep track of the execution of the program, and